Problem Solving Techniques

 - Analyze the problem.
 Break the problem down into component parts.
 Some simple techniques: Circle key words.
 Accident investigation - Develop a sequence of steps.

-- Ask who, what, where, why, when, and how, to get to the source or root cause of the problem.
+- Ask questions.
+Ask who, what, where, why, when, and how, to get to the source or root cause of the problem.

 Problem-Solving Process (Continued)